wesleyboar/DS-User-Guide/user-guide/docs/usecases/arduino/usecase.md

 ### Resources

 #### Jupyter Notebooks
-The following Jupyter notebooks are available to facilitate the analysis of each case.
-They are described in details in this section.
+The following Jupyter notebooks are made available to facilitate the analysis of each case.
+They are described in detail in this section.
 You can access and run them directly on DesignSafe by clicking on the "Open in DesignSafe" button.

 | Site Response | Notebook |
 | :-------: | :---------:  |
 | FreeField Response | freeFieldJupyterPM4Sand_Community.ipynb <br> [![Open In DesignSafe](https://raw.githubusercontent.com/geoelements/LearnMPM/main/DesignSafe-Badge.svg)](https://jupyter.designsafe-ci.org/hub/user-redirect/lab/tree/CommunityData/Jupyter%20Notebooks%20for%20Civil%20Engineering%20Courses/University_of_Washington/freeFieldJupyterPM4Sand/freeFieldJupyterPM4Sand_Community.ipynb) |

+---
+---

 | quoFEM | Notebook |
 | :-------: | :---------:  |